ALife-Newsletter/alife_social/README.md

 # Alife Social
 Places where to interact with fellow ALifers.
 To add yourself or signal dead links, submit a pull request or fill this form: https://forms.gle/GZfgE5Am3mPwo64MA

 Please do not add other people's handles without their consent.
+To be removed from the directory please email lana.sinapayen at gmail.com

 ## Discord